jberkel/sms-backup-plus/README.md

 there are just too many things to configure.
 If anything features should be removed at this point, not added.
 A more focussed product would be easier to maintain and use.

+Right now, SMS Backup+ is in maintenance mode; no new features will be added.
+Existing bugs will of course be addressed.

 #### <a name="faq-general-permissions">Why does it need so many permissions?</a>

   * Read contacts - Needed to map phone numbers to names and email addresses